Terms and Conditions

 To the extent that any part of these terms of use is found to be invalid, unlawful or unenforceable by any court of competent jurisdiction such part shall to that extent be severed from the remaining terms all of which shall remain in full force and effect as permitted by law.
 This agreement, together with all Whitespace policies referred to herein, constitutes the entire agreement between you and Whitespace relating to the subject matter herein and supersedes any and all prior or contemporaneous written or oral agreements.

-Modern Slavery Statement
+Modern Slavery and Human Trafficking Statement

 Our Business